-SO-8 SO-16 DFN-18 PIN SYMBOL FUNCTION 1 15 1 BOOST The BOOST pin provides additional drive voltage to the on-chip NPN power transist- or.
+PACKAGE PIN # SO-8 PIN SYMBOL FUNCTION 1 BOOST The BOOST pin provides additional drive voltage to the on- chip NPN power transistor.
 The resulting decrease in switch on voltage increases efficiency.
-2 16 2, 3, 4 V {IN} This pin is the main power input to the IC.
-3 1 5, 6, 7 V {SW} This is the connection to the emitter of the on-chip NPN power transistor and server as the switch output to the inductor.
+2 V{IN} This pin is the main power input to the IC.
+3 Vsw This is the connection to the emitter of the on-chip NPN power transistor and serves as the switch output to the inductor.
 This pin may be subjected to negative voltages during switch off-time.
 A catch diode is required to clamp the pin voltage in normal operation.
-This node can stand -1.0 V for less than 50 ns during switch node flybac 4 2 8 SHDNB Shutdown_bar input.
-This is an active-low logical input, TTL compatible, with an internal pull-up current source.
-The IC goes into sleep mode, drawing less than 85 μ A when the pin voltage is pulled below 1.0 V. This pin may be left floating in applications where a shutdown function is not required.
-5 7 10 SYNC This pin provides the synchronization input.
-6 8 13 GND Power return connection for the IC.
-7 9 16 V {FB} The FB pin provides input to the inverting input of the error amplifier.
-If V{FB} is lower than 0.29 V, the oscillator frequency is divided by four, and current limit folds back to about 1 ampere.
-These features protect the IC under severe overcurrent or short circuit conditions.
-8 10 17 V C The V C pin provides a connection point to the output of the error amplifier and input to the PWM comparator.
-Driving of this pin should be avoided because on-chip test circuitry becomes active whenever current exceeding 0.5 mA is forced into the IC. - 3 - 6, 11 - 14 9, 11, 12, 14, 15, 18 NC No Connection
+This node can stand -1.0 V for less than 50 ns during switch node flyback.
+4 (CS51412/CS51414) BIAS The BIAS pin connects to the on-chip power rail and allows the IC to run most of its internal circuitry from the regulated output or another low voltage supply to improve efficiency.
+The BIAS pin is left floating if this feature is not used.
+5 (CS51411/CS51413) SYNC This pin provides the synchronization input.
+5 (CS51412/CS51414) 4 (CS51411/CS51413) SHDNB The shutdown pin is active low and TTL compatible.
+The IC goes into sleep mode, drawing less than $85\mu\text{A}$ when the pin voltage is pulled below 1.0 V. This pin should be left floating in normal position.
+6 GND Power return connection for the IC.